holgern/beem/docs/tutorials.rst

 Bundle Many Operations
 ----------------------

-With BitShares, you can bundle multiple operations into a single transactions.
+With Steem, you can bundle multiple operations into a single transactions.
 This can be used to do a multi-send (one sender, multiple receivers), but it also allows to use any other kind of operation.
 The advantage here is that the user can be sure that the operations are